polarfire-soc/polarfire-soc-linux-examples/pdma/README.md

     * use this PDMA hardware to manipulate the buffers

 ## DDR on Icicle-Kit
 There is 2 GB of DDR on Icicle-Kit.
 PolarFire SoC has extensive capabilities for mapping DDR into either cached, non-cached, and/or non-cached write-combine buffer based interfaces (or memory regions).
-This example uses the default memory region allocation for the 2 GB of physical memory on Icicle-Kit by PolarFire SoC
+This example uses the default memory region allocation for the 2 GB of physical memory on Icicle-Kit by PolarFire SoC.

 ### DDR on PolarFire SoC
 On PolarFire SoC, ignoring any board constraints, there are six interfaces (or memory regions) that are relevant to this example.

 The six regions on PolarFire SoC are summarised here.